Relevance:

 DJ Basin

-In Colorado, compliance with COGCC requirements is an important component of any release response and Ensolum has the staff and tools available to respond quickly to high-volume requests.
+In Colorado, compliance with COGCC requirements is an important component of any release response.
+Ensolum has the staff and tools available to respond quickly to high-volume requests.
 Between June 20 and August 18, 2022, Ensolum assisted in the closure of 176 facilities and wellheads in the DJ Basin by guiding excavation of impacted soil and collecting confirmation samples.
 Ensolum completed compliance reporting to the Colorado Oil and Gas Conservation Commission (COGCC) by all reporting deadlines.
 At the same time, Ensolum responded to 21 new releases in the same area.
-Ensolum staff completed compliance reporting to the COGCC or Colorado Department of Public Health and the Environment (CDPHE) as required and provided recommendations and designs for remediation approach.
+Ensolum staff completed compliance reporting to the COGCC or Colorado Department of Public Health and the Environment (CDPHE) as required.
+In addition, Ensolum provided recommendations and designs for remediation approach.

 San Juan Basin